What is Programming?tutorial processing fundamentals

 - Why Processing?

-The Processing tutorials teach you how to write code in order to make your own programs.
-But before we dive in, let’s define some of the terms we’ll be using.
+Before you dive in, let’s define some of the terms we’ll be using.

 What’s a program?